ccle/moodle-docker/README.md

 If you want to use vagrant again, you'll have to run 'cp config_private-dist.php config_private.php' in the moodle directory.
 To switch back to docker, just run './setup /path/to/moodle/code [--with-sudo] --no-build' to copy the appropriate config file back.

+### Using VNC to view Behat tests

+1. Download a VNC client: https://www.realvnc.com/en/connect/download/viewer/
+2. With the containers running, enter 0.0.0.0:5900 as the port in VNC Viewer.
+You will be prompted for a password.
+The password is 'test' by default, but you can change it by editing ./selenium/Dockerfile
+3. You should be able to see an empty Desktop.
+You can now connect to the webserver container with '[sudo] docker exec -it moodledocker_webserver_1 bash' and run your Behat tests as normal.
+When the tests are running, you should be able to see a Firefox window pop up in the VNC viewer and start to run the Behat test steps.

 ### Troubleshooting

 So you had a problem setting up Docker.
 Don't worry, I had plenty of problems too.